malramsay64/phd-thesis/05_Crystal_Melting/introduction.md

 is modelling the rate of transition between the liquid and crystal phase and allowing it to change as a function of temperature.

-## Explaining Slow Growth

-A material having a range of competing polymorphs is not unusual, with 3D spheres adopting either a hexagonal close packed, or body centered cubic structure, both of which have the same packing fraction.
-Molecular crystals are often even more complex, with competing structures being a possible reason for slow crystal growth.

 ## Calculation of Melting Rates

 Crystallisation rates within simulations